Robert Hamilton (archaeologist): Career

 In 1929, Hamilton was involved in the joint Yale University and British School of Archaeology in Jerusalem excavation of Jerash in Jordan, and that of Tel Megiddo in Palestine.
 In 1930, he returned to Jerash and also assisted in the excavation of the pyramid at Meidum.
 From 1930 to 1931, for six months, he served as the only assistant to Reginald Campbell Thompson at the excavation of Nineveh.
 His duties included processing the pottery and classical inscriptions found at the site, and supervising the Arabic speaking labourers.
 From 1931 to 1938, he was chief inspector of antiquities in the British Mandate of Palestine.
 He was appointed director of antiquities in Palestine in 1938 and officially held the position until 1948.
-From 1938-1942 he supervised in the renovation and excavation of the al-Aqsa Mosque.
+From 1938 to 1942 he supervised in the renovation and excavation of the al-Aqsa Mosque.
 His career in the Near East was interrupted by World War II and the Jewish insurgency in Palestine.
 He was forced to leave Palestine with the creation of the State of Israel in 1948.

 From 1948 to 1949, Hamilton was secretary-librarian of the British School of Archaeology in Iraq.
 His main duty was to find a permanent base for the School in Iraq; he successfully acquired a house in the centre of Baghdad.
 He joined Max Mallowan and Agatha Christie for the 1949 excavation at Nimrud.

 Hamilton was senior lecturer in Near Eastern archaeology at the University of Oxford from 1949 to 1956.
 He averaged two lecture courses a year.
-For example, these included Old Testament archaeology, early Christian archaeology in Palestine, early Muslim architecture and the art of the caravan cities.
-He did not enjoy lecturing and he applied, and was accepted, for the post of keeper of Department of Antiquities at the Ashmolean Museum in 1956.
+For example, these included Old Testament archaeology, early Christian archaeology in Palestine, early Muslim architecture, and the art of the caravan cities.
+He did not enjoy lecturing, and he applied and was accepted for the post of keeper of Department of Antiquities at the Ashmolean Museum in 1956.
 He was a fellow of Magdalen College, Oxford, his alma mater, from 1959 to 1972, and additionally Keeper of the Ashmolean Museum from 1962 to 1972.
 During the decade as head of the Ashmolean, he created two new departments; the Department of Coins and the Department of Eastern Art.

 He retired in 1972 and moved to rural Suffolk, where he spent his time writing.